About Dr. Lee

 Biography

-She completed her postdoctoral research through a Mitacs Accelerate grant, where she explored placemaking and creative engagement in healthcare settings.
-At UIUC, she leads cross-campus projects that integrate exhibition-making, visual arts, and placemaking as pedagogical tools.
-Her research has been supported through internal fundings, and she currently serves as a Faculty Fellow at the Illinois Leadership® Center for the 2024–2025 academic year, with an extension approved for 2025–2026.
-Before joining UIUC, she taught art education in teacher preparation programs across Ontario, including at OISE, York University, and Western University.
+Somi earned her doctorate in education from the Werklund School of Education at the University of Calgary.
+She completed postdoctoral research through a Mitacs Accelerate grant, looking at placemaking and creative engagement in healthcare settings.
+At UIUC, she is a Faculty Fellow at the Illinois Leadership Center and works on cross-campus projects combining exhibition-making, visual arts, and teaching.
+She previously taught art education in teacher preparation programs across Ontario, including at OISE, York University, and Western University.

 Research and publications